West Cornwall · TR17 · Cornwall Council West

 Loft Conversions in Marazion

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Marazion, that work is shaped by the place itself — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward granite cottages and Georgian seafront houses.
+Reading Marazion on the ground is half of the loft conversion job — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward Victorian villas and modern coastal builds.

 Our process